melloware/wildfly-myfaces-galleon-pack/README.md

 ```

 ## Jakarta EE 9 Usage
-To use with Wildfly Bootable with Jakarta EE9 you must use the `9.x` version of this feature pack based on MyFaces [3.0.x](https://myfaces.apache.org/#/core30)
+To use with Wildfly Bootable with Jakarta EE9 you must use the `9.x` version of this feature pack based on Apache MyFaces [3.0.x](https://myfaces.apache.org/#/core30)

 ```xml
 <feature-packs>